maduoma/NiceResources/README.md

-# Nice-Resources
+# Nice Resources
-Good resources to include but not limited to IT, ICT, Programming, Technology, Software, Applications, Certifications.
+Good resources to include but not limited to: IT, ICT, Programming, Technology, Software, Applications, Certifications.

 1. <a href="https://developers.google.com/training/certification/associate-android-developer/">Associate Android Developer</a>
 2. <a href="https://developers.google.com/training/certification/mobile-web-specialist/">Mobile Web Specialist</a>
 3. <a href="https://cloud.google.com/certification/cloud-engineer">Associate Cloud Engineer</a>
 4. <a href="https://developers.google.com/training/certification/">Google Developers Certification</a>
-<a></a>
+5. <a href="https://medium.com/google-developers">Google Developers @ Medium</a>
 <a></a>
 <a></a>
 <a></a>